-Based on feedback from stakeholder groups and other interested citizens, staff recommends the following projects be funded from the Downtown TIF fund and completed:
+Based on feedback from stakeholder groups and other interested citizens, staff recommended to the TIF Board that the following projects be funded from the Downtown TIF fund and completed:

 - 1. Sidewalks and lighting on the mews streets around the Square (Austin, Walnut, Pecan, with the exception of Austin Street sidewalks, east from McKinney to Oak) - 2.
-North Locust, north of the Square: sidewalks on both sides need repair or replacement, ADA ramps, and pedestrian-scale lighting to McKinney - 3.
-North Elm, north of the Square: sidewalks on both sides need repair or replacement, ADA ramps, and pedestrian scale lighting to Parkway - 4.
-Pedestrian scale lighting on W. Oak Street, west of the Square, from the 200 block to the east side of Carroll Blvd - 5.
-Pedestrian scale lighting on W. Hickory Street, west of the Square, from the 200 block to the east side of Carroll Blvd
+North Locust, north of the Square: sidewalks on both sides need repair or replacement, ADA ramps, and pedestrian-scale lighting from West Oak to McKinney - 3.
+North Elm, north of the Square: sidewalks on both sides need repair or replacement, ADA ramps, and pedestrian scale lighting from West Oak to Parkway - 4.
+Pedestrian scale lighting on West Oak Street, west of the Square, from the 200 block to the east side of Carroll Boulevard - 5.
+Pedestrian scale lighting on West Hickory Street, west of the Square, Cedar Street to the east side of Carroll Boulevard